lamini-ai/lamini-ai.github.io/docs/inference/prompt_tuning.md

 # Prompt Tuning

-Prompt tune using the system prompt!
+Prompt tune using the system prompt.

 === "Python SDK"